EasyJet says hackers accessed travel details of 9m customers

 EasyJet has been targeted in a cyber attack with the email addresses and travel details of about 9 million customers breached

-EasyJet has been targeted in a cyber attack with the email addresses and travel details of about 9 million customers breached.
+EasyJet has been targeted in a cyber attack with the email addresses and travel details of about nine million customers breached.

 The low-cost airline said on Tuesday the hack was undertaken by a “highly sophisticated” actor.
 Its investigation also found that about 2,200 customers had their credit card details stolen.